We Spoke to Mrs. Nevada 2017 – Here’s Her Career Advice

 Are there any conferences or seminars that you recommend for fitness bloggers?

-I haven’t been to one yet, I’m actually looking to go to one this year.
-I have done a lot of online seminars to stay on top of ever changing trends.
+ED: I haven’t been to one yet, I’m actually looking to go to one this year.
+I have done a lot of online seminars to stay on top of ever-changing trends.
 This is a space that never stands still and is easy to get left behind in.

 You have an engaged following across your fitness blog and Instagram, and through that you have created a business, what kind of tips would you give to young people who want to start their business through a blog or social media?

-Be patient.
-I always use the farmer analogy; it takes time to reap rewards, you must first sow, nurture the seeds and their growth, and eventually it will grow.
-Not every year is successful but you keep adapting and planting until it succeeds.
+ED: Be patient.
+I always use the farmer analogy; it takes time to reap rewards, you must first sow, nurture the seeds and eventually, they will grow.
+Not every year is successful but you keep adapting and planting until you succeed.

 It’s easy to give up because it’s taking time but there is no overnight success in this business, even though sometimes it looks like there is.
 I’ve had various variations of my blog for 7 years and it’s only now that it’s starting to gain traction.
-I stuck with it because I love writing and I love helping others (even if just one person was reading and it was helping them then it’s a success).
+I stuck with it because I love writing and I love helping others (even if just one person is reading it, helping them is a success).
 They say you’re a writer when you’d write and die happy even if no one ever read what you wrote.
 Take Emily Dickenson for example who never left her room, published only a handful of poems in her life, but became prolific after her death.

 Create an interactive community, if someone comments, comment back.
 Don’t wait for someone else to comment; if you like something, show your love with a compliment or drop them a DM.
 Have fun, inspire, educate and empower.